paulfioravanti/steno-dictionaries/README.md

   you will need to install the [Plover Run Shell][] plugin
 - If you want to use my custom [stitching][]-related dictionary outlines, you will need to install the [Plover Stitching][] plugin
+- For emoji, aside from the occasional few I have made custom briefs for in my [`emoji.json`][] dictionary, I leverage the [Plover Emoji][] plugin, and can recommend installing it

 ### Create Environment Variable